One Life (2003 film)

 One Life (Жизнь одна) is a 2003 Russian drama film directed by Vitaliy Moskalenko.

+Nomination in the category "Best Film Music" of the Golden Eagle Award.

 Plot

 The film tells about a woman who could not forgive her husband the intrigue with the secretary and completely gave herself to journalism, which caused serious health problems, as a result of which she went to rest in a sanatorium.